harrism/ranger/README.md

-# Ranger: CUDA-enabled range helpers for range-based for loops
+# Ranger: CUDA-enabled range helpers for C++ range-based for loops

 Facilities for generating simple index ranges for C++ range-based for loops.
 Includes support for CUDA grid-stride ranges.